lsst-sitcom/sitcomtn-004/index.rst

 - determine M2 actuator weight component and compare against Harris results;
 - perform analysis to determine if M2 static forces from Harris make sense;
 - change M2 gravity functional form to 5th order polynomial;
-- remove Harris M2 LUT dependence on thermal gradients;
+- add Harris M2 LUT dependence on thermal gradients, together with a switch;
 - all thermal components in the form of 5th order polynomial;
 - check and ensure that we use the following everywhere in the XML